andrew-wairegi-school/core-week13-IP/README.md

-# Week 13: R - Kenyan entrepreneur - Cryptography course
+# Week 13: R - Russian brand - Customer characteristics

 ### By: Andrew Wairegi

+## Description 1
+Updated project.
+With machine learning models.

-## Description
+## Description 2
 Kira Plastinina has a russian brand.
 Which she wants to determine, the customer characteristics of her customer base.
 So I have analysed the data, using K means clustering.
 To be able to create the clusters.
 Since it will not be obvious in the